tonethar/IGME-330-Master/notes/node-and-transpiling.md

 <hr>

 **8) Final Test**
-- Reload the page, everything should work as before!
+- Reload the Greeter HTML page, everything should work as before!
   - But it doesn't!
-You will likely see an error - `main.js:16 Uncaught TypeError: Cannot read properties of null (reading 'checked')`
+You will likely see an error in the browser console - `main.js:16 Uncaught TypeError: Cannot read properties of null (reading 'checked')`
   - This happens because the **bundle.js** code is loading/running BEFORE the page loads!
+(Remember that problem from ES5?)
   - The easiest fix is to move the `<script src="dist/bundle.js"></script>` tag to the bottom of the page
   - Test it again.
 Now Greeter should work.
 - Note that `webpack` is still running and watching our files, and if we make any changes, it will automatically recompile our files for us